Navid200/xDrip/docs/Nightscout/NS_setup.md

 #### **Setting up xDrip to upload to your Nightscout**

-This is what you need to do in xDrip on your master phone.
+This is what you need to do if you use xDrip and want to make it your uploader.
+If your uploader is going to be an app other than xDrip, you need to find out how it needs to be set up.
+The following instructions are only for xDrip.
 Go to xDrip Settings &#8722;> Cloud Upload &#8722;> Nightscout Sync (REST-API).
 Enable at the top.